-Shared Memory Atomic throughput
+Shared Memory Atomic throughput on RTX 4090

 There are two categories of shared memory atomic operation: those ๐Ÿ˜Šwith๐Ÿ˜Š hardware support and those without ๐Ÿ™without๐Ÿ™.
 The following operations have direct hardware support: 32-bit integer add, 32-bit integer max, and 32-bit bitwise operations.
 All other operations are implemented with Compare-And-Swap loops that are much slower under contention.